FIWARE/catalogue/README.md

     integrated with popular Big Data platforms (Spark and Flink).
 -   The [QuantumLeap](https://github.com/smartsdk/ngsi-timeseries-api/) Generic Enabler supports the storage of context data into a time series database (CrateDB and Timescale)
+-   The [STH Comet](https://github.com/telefonicaid/fiware-sth-comet/) Generic Enabler brings the means for storing a short-term history of context data (typically months) on MongoDB

 The following is a list of Generic Enablers under incubation within the area of Core Data Connectors systems: